Manatuto Municipality

-Manatuto (Município Manatuto, Munisípiu Manatutu) is one of the municipalities (formerly districts) of East Timor, located in the central part of the country.
-It has a population of 45,541 (Census 2010) and an area of 1,783.3 km².
+Manatuto (Município Manatuto, Munisípiu Manatutu) is one of the municipalities (formerly districts) of Timor-Leste, located in the central part of the country.
+It has a population of 45,541 (Census 2010) and an area of 1,783.3 km2.
 The capital of the municipality is also named Manatuto.
-It is the least populated municipality of East Timor.
+It is the least populated municipality of Timor-Leste.

-Etymology
+Toponymy

 The word Manatuto has been said to be a Portuguese approximation of the local Tetum and Galoli language word Manatutu, which means 'pecking birds'.

 According to another source, the word is a portmanteau of the Tetum words Mana and tutu, which mean 'old woman' and 'peak' or 'summit', respectively.
 The legend goes that two groups of people were each living on the summit of a hill, one of them named Sau Raha (now Soraha) and the other Sau Lor (now Saulidun).
 The two groups were engaged separately in their own daily activities, but each was accompanied by one of two Liurai, who were brothers.